confluentinc/ksql/quickstart/quickstart.rst

 Setup
 -----

-Because KSQL queries data in a Kafka cluster, you will need to bring up a Kafka cluster, including ZooKeeper, a Kafka broker, and optionally Confluent Schema Registry.
+Because KSQL queries data in a Kafka cluster, you will need to bring up a Kafka cluster, including ZooKeeper and a Kafka broker.
 Do not run KSQL against a production Kafka cluster while KSQL is in tech preview.

 1. Bring up a Kafka cluster and start KSQL.